 About once a week I get this picture by email with some long-winded story about this fish and it is a record catfish caught at Lake Texoma in Texas but you can [insert lake name here] because the story changes often.

 This fish was not caught in the United States as it’s not a species of catfish that exists in the US.

-Here’s Some Quick Charts and Facts
+Here are Some Quick Charts and Facts

-Summary of recent fish, locations, weight, length and girth.
+Summary of recent fish, locations, weight, length, and girth.

 These are the “big four” trophy cats that have broken records in recent years.
 With the continued conservation efforts to practice catch and release of trophy class catfish and anglers becoming more skilled and locating and catching big blues, there’s speculation that another monster cat will come soon.